hallgren/eventsourcing/README.md

 }
 ```

 The pace of the projection can be changed with the `Pace` property.
-Default is every 10 second.
+Default is every 10 seconds.

-If the pace is not fast enough for some senario it's possible to trigger manually.
+If the pace is not fast enough for some scenario it's possible to trigger manually.

-`TriggerAsync()`: Triggers all projections in the group and return.
+`TriggerAsync()`: Triggers all projections in the group and returns.

-`TriggerSync()`: Triggers all projections in the group and wait for them running to the end of there event streams.
+`TriggerSync()`: Triggers all projections in the group and waits for them running to the end of their event streams.

 #### Race

 Compared to a group the race is a one shot operation.
 Instead of fetching events continuously it's used to iterate and process all existing events and then return.

-The `Race()` method starts the projections and run them to the end of there event streams.
-When all projections are finished the method return.
+The `Race()` method starts the projections and runs them to the end of their event streams.
+When all projections are finished the method returns.

 ```go
 eventsourcing.ProjectionsRace(cancelOnError bool, projections ...*Projection) ([]ProjectionResult, error)